Thrive with Autism / Thrive Center for Success

 Thrive with Autism plans an innovative, groundbreaking public school to dramatically improve education for children on the autism spectrum.
 Founded in 2019, Thrive recently earned the support of SBOE and TEA to open the first independent charter school in the state of Texas dedicated to serving a special-needs population.
 Thrive’s mission and vision have brought hope to families who desperately want better educational options for their children on the autism spectrum.
 Thrive plans to open its founding campus near Magnolia, Texas in Fall 2022 serving 108 students Kindergarten through 5th grade, adding a grade level each year to eventually serve up to 12th grade.
 Thrive plans to open a second campus in central Houston in the near future.
 The school will be called the Thrive Center for Success.
 The school will use a research-based university model called Comprehensive Application of Behavior Analysis to Schooling (CABAS).

-Must be a skilled educator with a passion and drive to improve the instructional quality of our school.
-To promote CABAS instructional practices to the benefit of all our students.
-To create a welcoming environment within their classroom for faculty and students to thrive.
-The Special Education Teachers reports to the Founding Principal but may get supervisory feedback from the Behavior Analysts, Licensed Specialist in School Psychology, and Model Classroom Teacher.
-Other therapist will provide consultative support as needed.
+Must be an energetic positive personality who loves children and has a passion and drive to improve the instructional quality of our school.
+To support our instructional practices to the benefit of all our students.
+Help create a welcoming environment for faculty and students within a classroom setting that helps each student thrive.
+The Special Education Paraprofessional will report directly to their classroom Special Education Teacher but will periodically get supervisory feedback from the Principal, Licensed Specialist in School Psychology, Behavior Analyst, and other mentor teachers. \

 ● Learn daily routines, resources, and practices.